Archie E. Mitchell: Balloon bomb deaths

 The C&MA church in Bly, Oregon.

 On Saturday, May 5, 1945, Mitchell, who at that time was the pastor of the C&MA church (now called "Standing Stone Church of the Christian and Missionary Alliance") in Bly, Oregon, led a Sunday School picnic up into the nearby mountains of southern Oregon.
 Accompanying Mitchell was his five-months-pregnant wife, Elsie (née Winters), and five children from the church.
 Up in the mountains, Mitchell drove the car around by the road, while the others hiked through the woods.
 While Mitchell was getting the lunch out of the car near Leonard Creek, the others called to him and said that they had found what looked to be a balloon.
-Unbeknownst to the group, this was a dangerous Japanese incendiary Fu-Go balloon bomb.
+Unbeknownst to the group, this was a dangerous Japanese Fu-Go balloon bomb.
 As Mitchell was warning them not to touch it, there was a large explosion.
 Mitchell ran to the spot and found the whole group dead.

 As I got out of my car to bring the lunch, the others were not far away and called to me they had found something that looked like a balloon.
 I had heard of Japanese balloons so I shouted a warning not to touch it.
 But just then there was a big explosion.
 I ran up there — and they were all dead.